-- The second comparison (Appendix 2) looks at: School performance in relation to both comparator schools and national performance across 9 measures, (SCQF levels are shown in Appendix 5).
+- 3.4 The second comparison (Appendix 2) looks at: School performance in relation to both comparator schools and national performance across 11 measures, (SCQF levels are shown in Appendix 5).
 Results for St Peter the Apostle High School in 2012 are compared with the combined results for St Andrew's and St Columba's High Schools in previous years (2008-09). - 3.5 Thirdly, overall subject strengths/underperformance are shown (Appendix 3).
 This indicates those subjects in which performance is significantly better or worse when compared to average scores in other subjects taken in at least the last 3 years. - 3.6 Fourthly, subject strengths/underperformance are shown by school (Appendix 4).
 Again, performance is compared to average scores in other subjects taken.
-It is significant if performance is above/below this average in at least the last 3 years. - 3.7 Separate enhanced Leadership for Learning meetings have taken place between school management teams and the Directorate team, Quality Manager and relevant Quality Improvement Officers (QIOs).
-These meetings, chaired by the Executive Director, focused on SQA results and on specific attainment issues and resulted in agreement on an agenda for improvement in each establishment.
-A summary of the attainment action plan for each school will be presented to the February 2013 meeting of the Educational Services Committee. - 3.8 A report detailing the strategies employed to raise attainment in secondary schools across West Dunbartonshire was presented to the Education and Lifelong Learning Committee in January 2010.
+It is significant if performance is above/below this average in at least the last 3 years. - 3.7 Separate enhanced Leadership for Learning meetings take place between school management teams and the Directorate team, Education Managers and relevant Quality Improvement Officers (QIOs).
+These meetings, chaired by the Executive Director, focus on SQA results and on specific attainment issues and result in agreement on an agenda for improvement in each establishment.
+A summary of the attainment action plan for each school will be presented to the February 2014 meeting of the Education and Lifelong Learning Committee. - 3.8 A report detailing the strategies employed to raise attainment in secondary schools across West Dunbartonshire was presented to the Education and Lifelong Learning Committee in January 2010.
 A subsequent report on strategies for Raising Attainment was presented to the committee in September 2011.
+Regular updates have been presented to committee in the last year.

-In the last year a number of initiatives have arisen from this plan.
-These include: - revision of SQA/STACS meetings to focus more on school attainment strategies, including input from the wider management teams and pupils. - Each school has appointed secondees (STARS) to provide focussed support to the implementation of their strategy. - Supported study and Easter revision programmes were enhanced by a series of 'Materclasses' in Higher English, mathematics, physics, chemistry, history and geography. - Development of a website, 'Learn, Achieve, Succeed' to support pupils and parents.
+Over the last 2 years a number of initiatives have arisen from the plan.
+These include.

+- Revision of SQA/STACS meetings to focus more on school attainment strategies, including input from the wider management teams and pupils.
+Attainment action plans are produced from these meetings - Each school has appointed secondees (STARS) to provide focussed support to the implementation of their strategy, including links to the literacy strategy.

+- Supported study and Easter revision programmes were enhanced by a series of 'Masterclasses' in higher english, mathematics, physics, chemistry, history and geography.
+Modern studies, biology, human biology were added this session. - Development of a website, 'Learn, Achieve, Succeed' to support pupils and parents.